proxytranslation/user-docs/workbench/navigation/navigation.md

 You might be wondering what this has to do with navigation, but executing a regex search reveals another feature of the Workbench you might ordinarily look for someplace else: that of deleting segments.
 If you click on the Magnifying glass icon while the regex search is active (a bottom-facing triangle will indicate availability), the dialog above will open.

 The non-discoverability of this feature is premeditated.
-Skulls & Bones warnings would generally apply to **any** situation where the words "delete" and "regex" are intimated in the same sentence.
+Skulls & Bones warnings would generally apply to **any** situation where the words "delete" and "regex" are found in the same sentence.
 That being said, to give you a measure of peace of mind, deletion of segments is not as final as we seem to make it out to be: when TM Freeze is **disabled**, you can re-add segments anytime by Scanning or visiting in Preview the page that contains the deleted segments.

 _But that is new words added each time_.
 So, if for no other reason, be careful about deleting segments in order to avoid unnecessary expenses.
 Buyer, beware!